 According to the United States Census Bureau, the City's population has increased from 41,938 in 2000 to 52,547 in 2010 and 57,144 in 2020.
+For the 2024 Update, the Census Bureau reports a population of 59,257 for year 2023, which represents a slightly higher growth rate than the assumed 0.7 percent rate since 2020.
 According to the Arizona Commerce Authority, the City is projected to add around 14,000 additional residents by 2040 (Arizona Commerce Authority n.d.).
 Population projections for Lake Havasu City indicate a slow but steady increase of residents in the City and Mohave County over the next 25 years (Arizona Commerce Authority n.d.).

-Figure 2-3 shows population-based projected growth through 2040.
+Figure 2-3 shows population-based projected growth through 2040, including the 2024 Update population from 2023 data.
 The 2014 WWSE population forecast assumed a growth rate of 1.5 percent from 2014 through 2025.
 Using the more recent population projections reported in the Lake Havasu Metropolitan Planning Organization (MPO) Regional Transportation Plan (MPO 2022), the population growth was estimated to be 0.7 percent from 2014 through 2040.
-Jacobs reviewed this growth rate with the City Planning and Zoning Division and agreed to use 0.7 percent to forecast future wastewater flows.
+Jacobs reviewed this growth rate with the City Planning and Zoning Division and agreed to use 0.7 percent to forecast future wastewater flows from 2020 to 2040.